-Prerequisite: MED 125 (may be taken concurrently)
+Prerequisite: MED\ 125 (may be taken concurrently)

-HLT 150 Introduction to Community Health 3
+HLT\ 150 Introduction to Community Health

 This course will provide an introduction to the community health worker and its role in the delivery of health care.
 Areas to be covered include professionalism, ethics, community outreach and advocacy, diversity within the community, and the client population.
 The ability to identify at-risk populations and to identify various support systems will also be discussed.
 Various communication and proper documentation techniques will also be covered.

-Prerequisite: Eligibility for College level English diabetes will be discussed.
-Emphasis will be placed on personal health and wellness in addition to patient education and developing programs and/or finding the proper resources for various populations.
+Prerequisite: Eligibility for College level English

-HLT 151 Health & Wellness Promotion
+Health & Wellness Promotion 3

 This course will cover the concepts of health and wellness promotion as well as disease prevention and how they relate to the individual, the family, and the community.
 Topics include nutrition, exercise, teen pregnancy, and other social habits deemed harmful to an individual and/or community.
-Conditions such as sexually transmitted diseases, cardiovascular disease, obesity, and
+Conditions such as sexually transmitted diseases, cardiovascular disease, obesity, and diabetes will be discussed.
+Emphasis will be placed on personal health and wellness in addition to patient education and developing programs and/or finding the proper resources for various populations.

-HLT 170 Law & Ethics for the Health Care Professional 3
+Law and Ethics for the Health Care Professional

 This course will provide health career students with knowledge of the complex legal/ethical issues raised by contemporary medical practice.
 It will offer a sound foundation in ethical theory and medical law, with emphasis on practical importance and application.
 It will further explore relationships between health professionals and their clients, colleagues, and societal institutions.
-Prerequisite: ENG 073 and ENG086; or basic skills assessment placement at ENG 093